wenyi1994/Machine-Vision/README.md

 3. Use k-means clustering ([color_kmeans.m](https://github.com/wenyi1994/Machine-Vision/blob/master/Assignment4/color_kmeans.m)) for color segmentation.
 Vary color space by using RGB, L\*a\*b\* or its different channels.
 4. Apply morphological operations on image to fill the holes in the segments.
 > [morphoim.m](https://github.com/wenyi1994/Machine-Vision/blob/master/Assignment4/morphoim.m)
 > With this function MATLAB can execute continuously morphological operations on given image.
 The result and used binary matrix will be plotted.
-Following is an example of erasion, dilation, again erasion and dilation.
+Following is an example of erasion, dilation, and again erasion and dilation.
 > ![image](https://github.com/wenyi1994/Machine-Vision/blob/master/Assignment4/morpho_result.jpg)
+>
+> Further description refers to [morphoim.m](https://github.com/wenyi1994/Machine-Vision/blob/master/Assignment4/morphoim.m) and [bimat2im](https://github.com/wenyi1994/Machine-Vision/blob/master/Assignment4/bimat2im.m)

 ## Assignment 3: Line Estimation
 1. Use total-least-square methode to estimate the line parameters (theta, c) from a list of pixel coordinates;